Backpacking Australia had always been a dream of mine.

 An Adelaide to Melbourne road trip is great as there’s a lot to see and it’s short trip compared to the other options.
 However, that doesn’t mean that there’s nothing to see!

 I really enjoyed this Australian road trip, as the scenery is quite diverse as you pass between Victoria and South Australia.
 Another great option you have with this road trip is including a trip to Wilson’s Promontory if you’re travelling from Adelaide to Melbourne.

 Adelaide <-> Darwin

 This is the longest, but perhaps the best route in Australia!
 You have to experience the outback while travelling Australia.

 Travelling through the outback is completely different to visiting the East Coast, as you are essentially travelling through a wilderness most of the time!

-There’s some of the most best places in Australia here without a doubt!
+These are some of the best places in Australia here without a doubt!
 It may take two weeks to complete, but it is definitely worth it!

 Perth <-> Adelaide

 Again, this is another less travelled, but one that has a number of attractions.
 The Nullarbor Plain is a barren landscape that is home to the longest stretch of straight road anywhere in the world!

 There is also the opportunity to go to Port Lincoln and see Great White Sharks in a cage, check out Wave Rock and head to the Flinders Ranges!